- Solar advice hub

 - Processing warranty claims.
 If any of your equipment performs below the standards laid out in its warranty â or suffers any damage â a maintenance company should be able to handle the complicated, bureaucratic claims procedure for you.

 - Free hardware replacements.
-When your inverter and battery reach the end of their lifespans â typically after 10-12 years â youâll have to replace them to continue generating electricity and saving the same level of money each year.
+When your inverter and battery reach the end of their useful life â usually after around 12 years â youâll have to replace them to continue generating electricity and saving the same amount of money each year.
 The best packages offer these new models for free.

 - Physical on-site visits.
 Your maintenance company should offer on-site visits to fix any issues that canât be solved over the phone.
 This way, you know that if something goes really wrong, itâll receive professional, in-person attention.